Apply to our international master's programmes

 - When do the studies begin?

 If you are accepted, orientation days for new students take place towards the end of August and courses start in early September.
 New students are also required to register at the University by the given deadline.
-If you fail to register by the deadline, your study right for the programme will be cancelled.

 - If I am accepted, can I postpone my studies?